althaf-hussain46/PRODIGY_WD_02/README.md

 Project Overview

-Created a <style text-transform:lowercase>STOPWATCH APPLICATION</style> using HTML, CSS, and JavaScript.
+Created a <style color📘>STOPWATCH APPLICATION</style> using HTML, CSS, and JavaScript.
 This project is a web-based application that allows users to start, pause, reset, and record lap times.
 Here's a detailed explanation of the components and technologies used:

 Technologies Used